daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ![autoCompleteMissing](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/autoCompleteMissing.png)

-What we need to do is cast it.
+So what we need to do is cast it:

 ```js
 const el = /** @type {TitleBar} */ (document.querySelector('title-bar'));